 Logan also stays busy in the community.
 In addition to his work with the Southern Nevada Sports Hall of Fame, he serves on the M.D.A.
 Board of Directors, A.L.S.
 Advisory Board, Boys and Girls Club Advisory Board, Executive Board of the PGA's Fry's.com Open and is a member of the Maaco Bowl Las Vegas Executive committee.
 He was also the recipient of the A.L.S.
 Steve Rigazio Voice of Courage Award.
 In September of 2007, he was the recipient of the Chin's Humanitarian of the Year at a dinner that raised money for the Muscular Dystrophy Association of Southern Nevada.

-Currently, Logan serves as the Executive Director of the Las Vegas 51s.
+Currently, Logan serves as the Executive Director of the Las Vegas Aviators.

 Born: January 06, 1959

-Claim to Fame: Logan has been the face and driving force behind the Las Vegas 51s for more than 25 years.
+Claim to Fame: Logan has been the face and driving force behind Las Vegas' Triple-A franchise for more than 25 years.

 Family: Jennifer (Wife); Adrienne (Daughter)